Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 	$ logout
 	$ rm -f frame????.jpg; scp pi@yourpi:frame????.jpg .; eog frame????.jpg

 You will step through the extracted 2MP frames from captured tst.h264 with eog tool to find the one frame with the captured flash.
+Alternatively you can sort the frames by size with "ls -lS frame????.jpg | head" and find the captured flash among the biggest frames.

 ## Single exposure